rinvex/laravel-authy/README.md

 3. If you haven't already: Register an [Authy](https://www.authy.com) account -> Sign in -> Access [dashboard](https://dashboard.authy.com) -> Create new application -> Copy your API Secret key

-4. If you don't have the following lines already, add it to your project's `.env` file, at the end:
+4. If you don't have the following lines already, add them to your project's `.env` file, at the end:

     ```ini
     AUTHY_SECRET=AuthySecretKey